asaadsaad/CS472-Final-Project-March-2025/README.md

 * Add and delete comments on posts.
 Store comments in `comments.json` with `id`, `postId`, `author`, `content`, `date`.
 * Bookmark important posts.
 Bookmarked posts appear at the top of the list.
 * Real-time search by post title/content (frontend filtering).
 Filter posts by tags or author.
 * Export all posts as individual Markdown files and download as a `.zip`.
-Use `marked` package to generate Markdown content.
+Use `json2md` package to generate Markdown files.
 Use `archiver` package for ZIP compression.
 * Centralize state for posts, comments, and UI interactions (e.g., loading states).

 ### API Endpoints: